Swapnil-2201/BankManager-project/README.md

 # BankManager-project

-This repository contains a foundational console-based application designed for basic bank account management, developed using Python and Object-Oriented Programming (OOP) principles.
+This repository includes a fundamental console-based application created with Python and Object-Oriented Programming (OOP) concepts for simple bank account management.

-## I. Project Overview and Features
+## I. Overview and Features of the Project

-The system facilitates the core operations required for a simple banking environment, including user account creation, secure login, and financial transaction processing.
+The system makes it easier to perform the fundamental tasks needed for a basic banking environment, such as creating user accounts, securely logging in, and processing financial transactions.

-### Key Features:
+### Important Features:

-* **Object-Oriented Design:** The architecture utilizes dedicated `BankAccount` and `UserManager` classes to ensure modularity and separation of concerns.
+* **Object-Oriented Design:** To guarantee modularity and concern separation, the architecture makes use of specialized `BankAcc` and `userManager` classes.
-* **Account Administration:** Supports the creation of new user accounts, each assigned a unique 10-digit account identifier.
+* **User-Accounts:** Facilitates the establishment of new user accounts, each of which is given a distinct 10-digit account number.
-* **User Authentication:** Implements basic login functionality with user ID and password verification.
+* **User Authentication:** Uses user ID and password verification to implement basic login functionality.
+* **Transaction Processing:** Incorporates a class-level interest rate mechanism that can be applied to account balances.
-* **Transaction Processing:** Features robust methods for `deposit` and `withdraw` operations, including validation checks for positive amounts and sufficient account funds.
+* **Financial Logic:** Includes robust methods for `deposit` and `withdraw` operations, including validation checks for positive amounts and sufficient account funds.
-* **Financial Logic:** Incorporates a class-level interest rate mechanism that can be applied to account balances.
-* **Interface:** A structured, menu-driven command-line interface guides the user through available operations.
+* **Interface:** The user is guided through the available operations by a menu-driven, structured command-line interface.

 ## II.
 Technical Requirements

 * **Programming Language:** Python 3.x or higher
 * **Compiler:** Any python compiler

 ## III.
-Execution Guide
+Execution Instructions

-1.  **File Setup:** Save the provided Python source code as `Bankmanager.py`.
+1. **File Setup:** Store the given Python source code under the name `Bankmanager.py`.
-2.  **System Execution:** Navigate to the file's directory within your terminal or command prompt and execute the following command:
+2. System Installation: Enter the following command after navigating to the file's directory in your terminal or command prompt:

     ```bash
     python Bankmanager.py
     ```

 ## IV.
-System Usage
+System Utilization

-Upon launch, the system initializes several accounts for testing purposes and presents the Main Login/Creation Menu.
+When the system launches, it displays the Main Login/Creation Menu and initializes multiple accounts for testing.

-* **Initial Test Accounts:**
-    * ID: `Harsh Singh`, Password: `123`
-    * ID: `Shraddha kapoor`, Password: `pass`
+* ** Initial Test Accounts:** * ID: `Harsh Singh`, Password: `123` * ID: `Shraddha Kapoor`, Password: `pass`
-* **Main Operations:** Users can choose to **Log In** to an existing account, **Create New Account** after reviewing the Terms & Conditions, or **Exit System**.
+* **Main Operations:** After reading the Terms & Conditions, users have the option to **Log In** to an existing account, **Create New Account**, or **Exit System**.
-* **Account Operations:** Once authenticated, users can view their balance, perform deposits, and execute withdrawals.
+* **Account Operations:** Users can examine their balance, make deposits, and make withdrawals after authenticating.

 ## V. Testing Instructions and Required Screenshots